 - Heat the oil in a large flameproof casserole.
-Add the carrots, onion and garlic and cook over low heat, stirring until softened, 8-10 minutes.
-Stir in the cumin, cayenne, oregano and salt to taste.
+Add the onion, carrots and garlic and cook over low heat, stirring until softened, for around 5 minutes.

-- Add the wine, stock and water and stir to mix.
-Add the beans.
-Bring to a boil, reduce the heat, then cover and simmer about 20 minutes, stirring occasionally.
+- Bring to a boil, reduce the heat, then cover and simmer for about 20 minutes, stirring occasionally.

-- Transfer half of the soup (including most of the solids) to a food processor or blender.
+- Transfer the soup to a food processor or blender.
 Process until smooth.
 Return to the pan and stir to combine well.